 The small farm gave the couple just enough space to develop the business.
 In their first year, Margo and Augustus spent a lot of time digging garden beds by hand and sold produce and eggs at local farmers’ markets.
 They spent five years on that small plot, eventually expanding production to supply two farmers’ markets and a 20-share CSA.
 By 2017, the couple had outgrown the original piece of land and decided to move to a 75-acre farm near Oregon City.

-Naked Acres Farm has expanded production to include five Certified Animal Welfare Approved by A Greener World (AGW) dairy goats, 15 Dexter cattle and a flock of 120 laying hens, many of which were hatched on the farm.
-Margo and Augustus also recently added 20 Katahdin sheep, which are now Certified Grassfed by AGW, the first—and only—food label in the U.S. and Canada that guarantees food products come from animals fed a 100 percent grass and forage diet, and raised entirely outdoors on pasture or range.
+Naked Acres Farm has expanded production to include five Certified Animal Welfare Approved by A Greener World (AGW) dairy goats and a flock of 300 Certified Animal Welfare Approved by AGW laying hens, many of which were hatched on the farm.
+Margo and Augustus also recently added 24 Katahdin breeding ewes and 15 Dexter cattle, which are now Certified Grassfed by AGW, the first—and only—food label in the U.S. and Canada that guarantees food products come from animals fed a 100 percent grass and forage diet, and raised entirely outdoors on pasture or range.

 Certifying their pasture-raised livestock as Certified Animal Welfare Approved by AGW and Certified Grassfed by AGW gives Margo and Augustus the opportunity to verify to customers that their management practices truly put the animal’s welfare first: “As a small farm, we choose not to certify organic because of the prohibitive cost, but also because the animal welfare standards required under the organic certification are so shallow.
 We know it is important for many of our customers to see that we meet specific welfare and environmental standards, rather than just taking our word for it,” says Augustus.
 “In our search for a suitable certification, the Certified Animal Welfare Approved by AGW and Certified Grassfed by AGW programs stood out to us as number one in the country, and it parallels everything we were already doing with very minor changes.”